quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Closing Connection State {#closing}

-An endpoint enters a closing state after initiating an immediate close.
+An endpoint enters the closing state after initiating an immediate close.

 In the closing state, an endpoint retains only enough information to generate a packet containing a CONNECTION_CLOSE frame and to identify packets as belonging